Manchester, Manchester University Press, 2012, ISBN: 9780719082795; 192pp.; Price: £65.00

 I find all this rather sad.
 There is some very interesting detail in the book.
 There are some empirical snippets which begin to illuminate for us the degree to which these sports clubs were at the very heart of their communities.
 One begins to get a sense of innovation and indomitable adaptation in the face of social disruption and marked change.
 But too often these dots are just not joined up.

 Consequently we are still waiting for a comprehensive analysis of the changing relationship between cricket and community in England.
 Indeed, in many ways it is amazing that it has not yet been done for, as Davies and Light note, ‘in the early years of the twentieth century [sic] ... the notion of village cricket – conjuring up, as it does, images of genteel competition, church bells and cucumber sandwiches – seems to have passed its sell-by date’ (p.
 140).
 Yes it does, and yet it endures in popular perceptions of England and Englishness.
-Moreover, we are yet to properly establish whether or not there was ever a time when this notion was relevant and, if so, whether this applied to all or just parts of the country.
+Moreover, we have yet to properly establish whether or not there was ever a time when this notion was relevant and, if so, whether this applied to all or just parts of the country.
 My own research argues that cricket was born nostalgically, that the imagery of village cricket – alongside that of cricket’s quintessential Englishness – was a tradition invented in response to society-wide and game-specific developments in the mid 19th century.(7) A detailed analysis of cricket and community in England would test that interpretation, as well as improving our understanding of the social significance of sport throughout English modern history.
 It sounds like both an ambitious and an interesting project, but it is a project that remains on the ‘to do’ list.

 - Jack Williams, Cricket and England: a Cultural and Social History of the Inter-War Years (London, 1999).Back to (1)